 Arriving on the island with your car is possible but it can also be a quite complicated way to reach Madeira.
 There are ferry connections from mainland Portugal Madeira but taking your car through this route will take some of your valuable time and will cause additional costs.
 For a seasonal traveller, flying to Madeira Airport and hiring a car is a better option.

-Requirements for Driving
+Requirements for Driving in Madeira

 Obviously, you need a driver's license to drive in Madeira.
 A license from any EU country is accepted.
 For driving licenses issued outside the EU, they must be supplemented with an international driving permit to be able to drive legally.
 The traffic is right-handed so the driving direction is familiar for most travellers coming from Europe.

-Driving in Madeira - Practical Steps
+Driving in Madeira - Practical Information

 Hiring a Car